Chart Color Schemes

 Infrastructure

-Canadian has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Canadian has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect the area.
-Notable ones include Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sovereign Hill Master Plan: Gold Vault, Sebastopol Community Hub, and Delacombe Town Centre Stage 3.
+AreaSearch has identified 16 projects likely to affect this region.
+Notable initiatives include Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sovereign Hill Master Plan: Gold Vault, Sebastopol Community Hub, and Delacombe Town Centre Stage 3.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.